Bowen Island (Jervis Bay)

 Bowen Island is a sandstone island lying 250 m off the tip of the Bherwerre Peninsula at the entrance to Jervis Bay, on the coast of New South Wales, Australia.
 The island, however, is not part of the state of New South Wales but of the Jervis Bay Territory, administered by Australia's federal government.
 It lies within the Booderee National Park.
-In the 1990s it was raised as a prospective site to establish an internment camp for drug users to recover from heroin addiction.

 Description

 The island is tear-shaped, about 1.1 km long north to south, and 600 m wide.
 It slopes sharply from the cliffs on its eastern, or oceanic, side down to rock platforms at sea level on its west.
 Much of it is covered by windblown sand supporting, and stabilised by, various vegetation communities.

 The island was named after Lieutenant Richard Bowen RN.
 Another Bowen Island, in Canada, is named after Richard's eldest brother Rear-Admiral James Bowen RN.